dubesoftware/dubesoftware/README.md

 Welcome to my public profile.
 This includes my [alumni page at The Pragmatic Studio](https://pragmaticstudio.com/alumni/dubesoftware) as well as [my certificates of completion at Learn Enough](https://www.learnenough.com/certificates/dubesoftware).
 Some courses I've completed include:

 #### The Pragmatic Studio:
-<a href="https://pragmaticstudio.com/alumni/dubesoftware">Ruby Programming, Mastering Ruby Blocks & Iterators, Rails 7, Hotwire</a>
+<a href="https://pragmaticstudio.com/alumni/dubesoftware">Ruby Programming, Mastering Ruby Blocks & Iterators, Rails 7, Hotwire for Rails Developers</a>

 #### Learn Enough Society:
 <a href="https://www.learnenough.com/certificates/dubesoftware">Learn Enough Ruby and The Ruby on Rails Tutorial, 6th Ed.</a>